temporalio/documentation/docs/application-development-guide.md

 #### Schedule-To-Start Timeout

-Use the [Schedule-To-Start Timeout](/docs/activities/#schedule-to-start-timeout) to limit the maximum amount of time that an Activity Task can be enqueued to be picked up by a Worker.
+Use the [Schedule-To-Start Timeout](/activities/#schedule-to-start-timeout) to limit the maximum amount of time that an Activity Task can be enqueued to be picked up by a Worker.

 <Tabs
 defaultValue="go"
 groupId="site-lang"
-values={[{label: 'Go', value: 'go'},{label: 'Java', value: 'java'},{label: 'PHP', value: 'php'},{label: 'Typescript', value: 'typescript'},]}>
+values={[{label: 'Go', value: 'go'},{label: 'Java', value: 'java'},{label: 'PHP', value: 'php'},{label: 'TypeScript', value: 'typescript'},]}>

 <TabItem value="go">

-To set a [Schedule-To-Start Timeout](/docs/activities/#schedule-to-start-timeout), create an instance of `ActivityOptions` from the `go.temporal.io/sdk/workflow` package, set the `ScheduleToStartTimeout` field, and then use the `WithActivityOptions()` API to apply the options to the instance of `workflow.Context`.
+To set a [Schedule-To-Start Timeout](/activities/#schedule-to-start-timeout), create an instance of `ActivityOptions` from the `go.temporal.io/sdk/workflow` package, set the `ScheduleToStartTimeout` field, and then use the `WithActivityOptions()` API to apply the options to the instance of `workflow.Context`.

 - Type: `time.Duration`
 - Default: ∞ (infinity - no limit)